Identifying reasons for low vaccination coverage

-The Public Health Agency of Sweden carried out a pilot study with the TIP-method in collaboration with WHO/Europe, ECDC and Karolinska Institute as well as the Department of Communicable Disease Control and Prevention and the Regional Preventive Child Health Services at the Stockholm County Council.
+The Public Health Agency of Sweden carried out a pilot study with the TIP-method in collaboration with WHO/Europe, ECDC and Karolinska Institute as well as the Department of Communicable Disease Control and Prevention and the Regional Preventive Child Health Services at the Stockholm Region.

 Qualitative studies were conducted with parents, health care professionals and key informants to identify barriers and facilitating factors for vaccination against measles, mumps and rubella (MMR) as well as to gain increased knowledge regarding the groups.